BBBase-EHeresy/PPPub/docs/rules_manual/special_rules.md

 *Certain spirits are only kept in existence by some unnatural and dark power.
 Should they become disconnected from this power, they will vanish like smoke upon a breeze.*

 This model must give up 1 point of Will at the end of the Fight phase if it has been involved in one or more Fights that turn.
-Note that if a model is in base contact with an enemy model then it must fight â€“ it cannot choose not to fight!
+Note that if a model is in base contact with an enemy model then it must fight — it cannot choose not to fight!
 Once the model is reduced to 0 Will points, it is banished and therefore removed as a casualty.
 If a model with this special rule uses their last Will points to cast a Magical Power with the Instant duration, the effects of the Magical Power will be resolved before the model is removed as a casualty.

 Additionally, a **Hero** wearing The One Ring is not invisible to this model as they are to others.
-Furthermore, this model does not need to give up a point of Will if they are fighting a model wearing the Ring â€“ not even if other enemy models are included as part of a Multiple Combat.
+Furthermore, this model does not need to give up a point of Will if they are fighting a model wearing the Ring — not even if other enemy models are included as part of a Multiple Combat.

 ### WOODLAND CREATURE